lsst-dm/nb_lsst_io/environment/shell-configuration.rst

 .. note::

    Environment variables that you set in :file:`~/.bashrc` or :file:`~/.bashrc_profile` are not available from notebooks.
-   You can add such environment variables to you :file:`~/notebooks/.user_setups` file, see :ref:`lsst-kernel-user-setups`.
+   You can add such environment variables to you :file:`~/notebooks/.user_setups` file, see :ref:`lsst-kernel-user-setups-envvars`.

 .. _`JupyterLab Terminal`: https://jupyterlab.readthedocs.io/en/latest/user/terminal.html